local-minimum/fseq/doc/source/tutorial.rst

     Saving -> /home/martin/Data/Mysc_74_GTTTCG_L008_R1_001.fastq.reports/average.not-lacking.line.pdf
     14-06-23 18:03 SeqReader    INFO     All jobs complete`

-**Note:** Running above consumes quite a lot of memory and cpu and takes about 10 minutes.
+**Note:** Running above consumes quite a lot of memory and CPU and takes about 10 minutes.

 **Note:** If ``fseq`` is not found on your system, it usually is due to the default target of scripts for user install is not in your PATH.
-To ammend this, check where install copied the file `scripts/fseq` and append that to your current PATH.
+To amend this, check where install copied the file `scripts/fseq` and append that to your current PATH.

 Python Use